anuragjem123/firstproject/README.md

 # firstproject
 my first commit
 i will do it
-met me by 2 years u will see a lot of differences in me
+met me by 2 years u will see a lot of differences in print("NOTE THIS POINT")